aflin/rampart_docs/source/rampart-utils.rst

 Note:
     In normal usage, this function should not be necessary.
-If used, the callback function must not call any asychronous functions.
+If used, the callback function must not call any asynchronous functions.
 See `the libevent2 reference <https://libevent.org/libevent-book/Ref1_libsetup.html>`_ for more information.